 When Route 66 came through town in 1926, numerous motels and service business sprang up on Main Street.
 But the most prevalent businesses were the dozens of Indian Trading Posts that sprouted up displaying Native American arts and crafts to the many travelers along the Mother Road.
 Many of these vintage trading posts can be seen today, along with galleries, gift shops, old motels, and restaurants along historic Route 66 in Gallup.

 With a population of approximately 20,000 contemporary Gallup is a unique and colorful mix of vibrant enterprise and traditional Native America.
-With genuine arts & crafts in rich abundance, the city’s 110 trading posts, galleries and shops project a unique blend of Native American and Hispanic culture.
-The numerous trading posts, shops and galleries make the town the undisputed Southwestern center for original Native American art.
-On Route 66 (Main Street) and Coal Avenue, which parallels Main one block south, are the principle sites of most of the gallery and trading post activity.
+With genuine arts & crafts in rich abundance, the city’s 110 trading posts, galleries, and shops project a unique blend of Native American and Hispanic culture.
+The numerous trading posts, shops, and galleries make the town the undisputed Southwestern center for original Native American art.
+On Route 66 (Main Street) and Coal Avenue, which parallels Main Street one block south, are the principal sites of most of the gallery and trading post activity.
 For the best experience, park your car and walk!

 Of special note are the former Rex Hotel (circa 1900) at 300 West Route 66, which is now the Rex Museum.
 Also, have a look also at the appealing pueblo revival McKinley County Court House (1938), 201 West Hill.
 The finest example of the decorative Spanish colonial revival style is the historic El Morro Theater, home of the annual Gallup Film Festival at 207 West Coal.